arunkumar9t2/arunkumar.dev/_posts/2018-12-20-dagger-recipes-illustrative-step-by-step-guide-to-achieve-constructor-injection-in-workmanager.md

 }
 ```

-Let us visualize the update binding graph now.
+Let us visualize the updated binding graph now.

 {% include images_center.html url="/assets/images/dagger-workmanager-5.png" caption="Final binding graph to HelloWorldWorker's dependencies"%}

 ### Connecting the dots

-Now since we have a approach to provide a full graph, let's look into how to use in and actually automate instantiating instances and let `WorkManager` use them.
+Now since we have a approach to provide a full graph, let's look into how to use it and actually automate instantiating instances and let `WorkManager` use them.

 #### DaggerWokerFactory - custom worker factory

 We will start with writing our DaggerWorkerFactory which has following resonsibilities

 * With `workerParameters` create a subcomponent and complete binding graph for `Worker` instances.
 * With `workerClassName` instantiate the `Worker` instance and return it for `WorkerManager` to use.

-##### Creating the workerSubcomponent
+##### Creating the WorkerSubcomponent

-Since we already declared `AppComponent.workerSubcomponentBuilder()`, we can directly request an instance in constructor and use it to create `WorkerSubComponent`.
+Since we already declared `AppComponent.workerSubcomponentBuilder()` in `AppComponent`, we can directly request an instance in constructor and use it to create `WorkerSubComponent`.
 Note that the Dagger maintains the internal implementation of the builders.
 Covering that is beyond the scope of the article.

 ```kotlin
 @Singleton